square/stoic/docs/ARCHITECTURE.md

 5. On remote systems (via SSH)
 6. In iOS apps

-## Stoic shell
+## stoic tool shell

-Somewhat accidentally, Stoic also syncs a set of utilities and configuration available whenever you shell into an existing system (`stoic shell`).
+Somewhat accidentally, Stoic also syncs a set of utilities and configuration available whenever you shell into an existing system (`stoic tool shell`).
 This is only provided because stoic needs that internally, and it was easy to build on-top of rsync.

 ## Injection